Fred Trump: Legacy

 During Donald Trump's 2016 presidential campaign, his father's 1927 arrest at a KKK march resurfaced.
-In mid-February 2017, a liberal Israeli newspaper asserted that both Donald Trump (who had called Fred his only 'hero') and Israeli Prime Minister Benjamin Netanyahu had learned racism from their fathers, Trump against brown people and Netanyahu against Arabs.
+In mid-February 2017, Israeli newspaper Haaretz asserted that both Donald Trump (who had called Fred his only 'hero') and Israeli Prime Minister Benjamin Netanyahu had learned racism from their fathers, Trump against brown people and Netanyahu against Arabs.
 Three days later, the FBI declassified 389 pages from its early 1970s investigation of alleged racial discrimination by the Trump Organization.
-In his 2018 psychological profile of Donald, Justin A. Frank asserts that Fred was anti-Semitic.
+In his 2018 psychological profile of Donald, Justin A. Frank asserted that Fred was antisemitic.
 In 2020, Mary L. Trump supported this claim and said Fred could have been sympathetic to the KKK.

 In May 2016, in an article about Donald Trump's pseudonyms, Fortune reported that his father had used the false name "Mr. Green" to anonymously inquire about property values.
 In October 2016, in response to numerous Freedom of Information Act requests, the FBI released a small file it had on Fred; it includes a 1986 news article concerning political donations by Trump Management, a highly redacted 1991 memo concerning rumors of ties to organized crime, and a background report on Trump Construction Corp.
 In 2018, writing for New York magazine in response to the New York Times exposé, Jonathan Chait opined that many of Fred's contributions to Donald were by definition criminal in nature.

 In mid-2020, liberal political action committee (PAC) MeidasTouch cited the "empty wagon" quote from Trump's Horatio Alger Association speech in arguing that Donald both squandered the fortune he inherited from his father and the "booming economy" left to him by the Obama administration.
 The Art of the Deal ghostwriter Tony Schwartz stated in 2020 that the "brutal" Fred lacked emotional intelligence, which affected his sons.
 In her 2020 book, Too Much and Never Enough, Mary L. Trump (a clinical psychologist) asserts that Fred was a high-functioning sociopath who impaired Donald's emotional development.
 According to a 2024 article in the psychohistorical journal Clio's Psyche, the "cruel" and deceptive Fred deprived Donald of "basic, life-affirming emotional nourishment" (while calling him a "killer", etc.), resulting in Donald's "absence of moral responsibility".